codeonlyjs/website/content/guide/apiComponents.md

 ### create() {#Component#create}

-Ensures the DOM elements of this component have been created.
+Ensures this component's [DomTree](apiLowLevel#DomTree) has been created.

-Calling this method does nothing if the component is already created.
+Calling this method does nothing if the DomTree is already created.